MakroBoard/MakroBoard/Docs/download.md

 # Download
-Currently we have no releases available.
+There is no released version so far.
 Stay tuned!